richiewoo/WhereIsISS/README.md

 2. Translate the latitude/longitude to a spaceship annotation within a MKMapView (MapKit Framework).
 3. Automatically update the annotation every second
 4. By tapping on the annotation, the closest city mapping to the latitude/longitude is displayed in a popover.

+Used the follow techniques in this homework.
+1. Objective-C
+2. MVC patterns
+3. Core location, MapKit Framework
+4. KVO
+5. GCD
+6. Asynchronous networking (Third party for free use)